 We’ve just covered most of ITA Matrix’s basic features, but let’s put it all together using a few examples.

-Let’s say I’m looking to travel one-way from Halifax to Vancouver anytime in April 2021, and I don’t mind travelling up to 100 miles within either the origin or destination to catch a cheaper flight.
+Let’s say you’re looking to travel one-way from Halifax to Vancouver anytime in March 2023, and you don’t mind travelling up to 100 miles within either the origin or destination to catch a cheaper flight.

-I’m not picky about aircraft type, but in order to minimize inconvenience, I don’t want more than one connection along the journey.
-That one connection shouldn’t be longer than two hours, given that I want to strike a delicate balance between rushing for the next flight and sitting idly in the terminal.
+Furthermore, that one connection shouldn’t be longer than two hours, given that you want to strike a delicate balance between rushing for the next flight and sitting idly in the terminal.

-Since I have status with Air Canada through the Travel at Home promotion, I’ll be looking to fly with Air Canada to take advantage of my free checked baggage allowance.
+Since you have status with Air Canada through Everyday Status Qualification, you’ll be looking to fly with Air Canada to take advantage of your free checked baggage allowance.
+You can also possibly use eUpgrades to book in economy and upgrade to business class.

-First, I input “YHZ” as the Departure and “YVR” as the Destination, selecting the calendar of lowest fares and inputting April 1, 2021 as the start of the month-long period (so as to search across all dates in April 2021).
+First, input “YHZ” as the Departure and “YVR” as the Destination, selecting the calendar of lowest fares and inputting March 1, 2023 as the start of the month-long period (so as to search across all dates in March 2023).

-For Stops, I choose “Up to 1 Stop” with no extra stops.
-I’ll also uncheck “Allow airport changes”, since we don’t want to be changing airports during our layover.
+For Stops, choose “Up to 1 Stop” with no extra stops.
+Also, uncheck “Allow airport changes”, since you don’t want to be changing airports during your layover.

 All said and done, this is what the search input looks like: